qgis/QGIS-Documentation/docs/developers_guide/codingstandards.rst

 -----------

 Source code should be indented to improve readability.
-There is a :file:`scripts/prepare-commit.sh` that looks up the changed files and reindents them using astyle.
+There is a :source:`prepare_commit.sh <scripts/prepare_commit.sh>` file that looks up the changed files and reindents them using astyle.
 This should be run before committing.
-You can also use :file:`scripts/astyle.sh` to indent individual files.
+You can also use :source:`astyle.sh <scripts/astyle.sh>` to indent individual files.

 As newer versions of astyle indent differently than the version used to do a complete reindentation of the source, the script uses an old astyle version,